 To make sure you get the best performance from your team, and ensure your greatest ROI, it’s important to have a well-trained and knowledgeable team of people behind you.

-Here are some of our top tips on how to brief your exhibition stand team for a successful show:
+top tips on how to brief your exhibition stand team

 With all the noise in the run up to a show, sometimes briefing your stand team can be a last minute thing.
 However, by involving your team early on in the planning stages you’ll increase participation and buy-in.
 So make sure that they are aware of the campaign theme right at the start, include them in your planning meetings and discuss your stand layout ideas and artwork.
 Ask for their feedback and thoughts, you never know they may have some great ideas!